 Magnetic North's Rough Mix creative lab.
 His play was inspired by

 his mother's life growing up in Dundee.
 While in Scotland, Uther

-will be based between Edinburgh and Dundee.
+was based between Edinburgh and Dundee.
 Playwrights' Studio

-will arrange for him to meet playwright colleagues and industry
+arranged for him to meet playwright colleagues and industry

 The Playwright Residency exchange is a partnership between Magnetic North, Playwrights' Studio, Scotland and Playmarket New Zealand, and is funded by Creative New Zealand, the Arts Council of New Zealand Toi Aotearoa.